reflectoring/reflectoring.github.io/_posts/2020-05-28-springdoc-api-first.md

     url = "https://github.com/thombergs/code-examples/blob/master/LICENSE")),
   servers = @Server(url = "http://localhost:8080")
 )
+class OpenAPIConfiguration {
+}
 ```

+Note, that we don't need to define the class above as a bean, Springdoc will just use reflection to obtain the information it needs.

 Now, if we start the server and navigate to: [http://localhost:8080/swagger-ui/index.html?configUrl=/reflectoring-openapi/swagger-config](http://localhost:8080/swagger-ui/index.html?configUrl=/reflectoring-openapi/swagger-config), we should see the information we defined above: